 Osprey Aura 50 and Atmos 65

-If you do decide to buy a “trekking” backpack anyway, we recommend Osprey brand packs because they are a great quality, they won’t break the bank, and they have a solid quality guarantee.
-The Aura 50 is made specifically for women and the Atmos 65 for men.
+If you do decide to buy a “trekking” backpack anyway, we recommend Osprey brand packs because they are of great quality, they won’t break the bank, and they have a solid quality guarantee.
+The Kyte 46 is made specifically for women and the Atmos 65 for men.